The task of the educator

 — Maria Montessouri

 Any adult who interacts with a young child is an educator, whether or not we realize it.
 Since children tend to be active, uninhibited and curious, we often end up saying mostly “no” or “stop that” or “don’t do that.”
 There’s nothing wrong with helping a child learn what is unacceptable or dangerous.
-But Montessouri wisely points out that there is a hidden risk to such council.
+But Montessouri wisely points out that there is a hidden risk to such counsel.
 We don’t want to unintentionally encourage the child to be passive or to fear action.

 When our children were infants, Jeff and I felt our shared tendency toward anxiety kick into overdrive, and I’m afraid we were a bit too restrictive of their early attempts at activity.
 It’s an easy mistake to make, when your baby starts crawling at four months and promptly gets into the bathroom cabinet and drinks a bottle of perfume (as Drew did) or shows absolutely no fear of the ocean, and runs into sweeping waves before anyone can catch him (as Matt did).
 Nothing like a couple of close calls to set the mental alarm systems on permanent “high alert” status.
 But that may have made life less enjoyable for all of us than it could have been.